Jatiluwih Rice Terraces are a magnificent UNESCO World Heritage-listed Site in North Bali.

 JATILUWIH RICE TERRACES ENTRANCE FEE

 The entrance fee is absolutely FREE and visitors are free to roam around these magnificent rice fields at their own pace.

-The local rice farmers are overly friendly and very quick to give you a big smile and a wave which will surely make your day.
+Upon arriving, the local rice farmers are overly friendly and very quick to give you a big smile and a wave which will surely make your day!